glowingkitty/OpenMates/server/api/create_endpoint/systemprompt_for_new_api_endpoint.md

 'update_add' will add new code to a file under 'path' by inserting 'snippet_new' at a specific location.
 The location is determined by:
   - 'reference_snippet': An existing code snippet in the file to locate the insertion point
   - 'position': "before" or "after" the reference_snippet

+Important rules:
+- for 'reference_snippet':
+  - When defining a reference snippet for a Python function, include the entire function definition from the decorator(s) at the top to the last line of the function body.
+This means starting from the line with the first '@' symbol (if present) and continuing until after the 'return' statement or the last line inside the function, whichever comes last.
+Do not exclude any part of the function, including decorators, function signature, or function body.
+  - Make sure its unique in the file, to prevent wrong insertions.